shoui520/shoui520.github.io/docs/monolingual.md

 Two reasons:

 - They don’t know the words.
-- Are not used to
+- Are not used to the written Japanese.

 ### Monolingual transition myths